NeilMaude/CarND-MPC-Project/README.md

 These values are determined by the solver, which uses the bicycle motional model to determine settings which create a path which best fits to the polynominal describing the desired path.
 The cost function for this optimisation problem attempts to minimise the total cost of a variety of weighted inputs (see `MPC::FG_eval` and below).

+State update for the model is implemented in the FG_eval, which calculates the predicted position for time t+1, based on the prediction for time t (see `MPC.cpp`, within the `for` loop starting at line 158, with the state update being done at line 193 onwards).

+### Waypoints pre-processing
+The waypoint x/y co-ordinates are provided in global co-ordinates.
+These are transformed to co-ordinates relative to the car, by subtracting out the car x/y position and performing the standard vector transformation to vehicle co-ordinates (as per `main.cpp` lines 104-110).
+This greatly simplifies calculations throughout the remainder of the project, as all points are relative to the vehicle.

 ## Timestep Choices
 The MPC has parameters for how many time steps to look forward, `N`, and the duration of each time step, `dt`.
 The class examples given were `N=25` and `dt=0.05`.
 However, large values of N make the computation time-consuming and from the outset a lower value (`N=10`) was chosen.
 Considering the need to consider the immediate path of the car, `dt=0.1` was chosen, giving a look-ahead of 1 second.
 These parameters were chosen largely on back-of-an-envelope reckoning, but appear to work well in practice.